Yeast infection (vaginal)

 - Impaired immune system.
 Women with lowered immunity — such as from corticosteroid therapy or HIV infection — are more likely to get yeast infections.

-To reduce your risk of vaginal yeast infections:
+To reduce your risk of vaginal yeast infections, wear underwear that has a cotton crotch and doesn't fit too tightly.

 To diagnose a yeast infection, your doctor may: